-In the exhibition "Erratic Accretion," I delve into the captivating world of geology, drawing inspiration from the rich resources of the University of North Carolina Charlotte's geology collection, geology department, library, and archives, as well as my personal collection of mineral books.
+I this exhibition, delve into the captivating world of geology, drawing inspiration from the rich resources of UNCC’s geology collection, Earth Studies department, library, and archives, as well as my personal collection of mineral books.
 Through this multidisciplinary exploration, I seek to unravel the hidden narratives embedded within geological formations and the traces left by human interactions with the environment.

 Geology, with its vast timescales and transformative processes, serves as a metaphorical framework for understanding the layers of history and memory that shape our existence.
 By merging the scientific and artistic realms, I aim to capture the essence of geological phenomena through the accumulation and juxtaposition of diverse materials.